Manvd/Todo-App/README.md

 ---

-## 🌟 Future Improvements

-* Refresh Tokens
-* Pagination & Filtering
-* Role-based access control
-* Deployment (Render / Railway / AWS)
+## 📌 Notes

+* Do not upload `.env` or database files
+* Use `requirements.txt` for dependencies
+* Make sure migrations are applied before running

 ---

-## 📌 Learning Outcomes

-* REST API design
-* Authentication & Authorization
-* Middleware usage
-* Secure password handling

----

-## 🤝 Contributing

-Feel free to fork and improve the project!

----

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and free to use.